Sandusky County Court Records

 How to Search Probate Records Online

-1. Visit the Sandusky County Probate Court case search.
+1. Go to the Sandusky County Probate Court case search.

-2. Select the search method: party name, case number, or file date.
+2. Pick your search method: party name, case number, or file date.

-3. Choose the type of probate record you are looking for from the available case type categories.
+3. Choose the type of probate record you're after from the available case type categories.

-5. From the results, click on a case to view a summary, or select the docket to see individual entries and scanned document images.
+5. From the results, click a case to see a summary, or open the docket to view individual entries and scanned document images.

-For cases not within the online date ranges, or for certified copies of probate records, contact the Sandusky County Probate Court directly:
+For cases outside the online date ranges, or for certified copies of probate records, contact the Sandusky County Probate Court directly:

 Sandusky County Probate Court